-Hygge is especially popular in the winter, when lighting a log fire, pulling on some woolly socks and warming up thick hot chocolate on the stove make for a very hyggelig (hygge-like) atmosphere, but many people don’t know that hygge can also be enjoyed in the summer!
+Hygge is especially popular in the winter, when lighting a log fire, pulling on some woolly socks and warming up thick hot chocolate on the stove make for a very hyggelig (hygge-like) atmosphere, but many people don’t know that you can also enjoy hygge in summer!

 Of course, you wouldn’t create a sense of hygge in the same way as you would in the colder months, but summer hygge can be just as nourishing for the soul as autumn and winter hygge, and so I put together a huge list of 37 summer hygge ideas to make life simply magical!

 What are you waiting for?
-Grab a glass of wine (or some homemade lemonade) and get hygge, because it’s going to be a long one.
+Grab a glass of wine (or some homemade lemonade) and get hygge, because I have a lot of hygge ideas in store for you.

 37 Summer Hygge Ideas to Make Life Magical

 1. Have a picnic!

-Picnics are the epitome of summer hygge and for good reason!
+Picnics are both the epitome of summer hygge and hygge activities, and for good reason!
 Whether you go to a local park, get cosy in the garden or even have an indoor picnic at home, you won’t fail to feel hyggelig with a picnic!

 To make your picnic extra hygge, arrange your food on proper wooden charcuterie boards and use stemless wine glasses for your wine (single use plastic cups are not hygge!), along with proper plates, if you can.
 It takes a little more effort but it makes the experience way more special, which is exactly what you are going for!